Swansea, Toronto: History

-The nearby mouth of Humber River was the southern terminus of the route First Nations people used to travel from Lake Ontario to Lake Huron, and the other upper lakes.
+The nearby mouth of the Humber River was the southern terminus of the route First Nations people used to travel from Lake Ontario to Lake Huron, and the other upper lakes.
 It is at this spot between 1615 and 1618 that it is believed that Étienne Brûlé was the first European to view Lake Ontario, with his party of indigenous and French explorers.
 The foot of the Humber was also the site of a French fur trading post.

 When the fall of the French Regime came in 1760, Jean-Bonaventure Rousseau, a fur trader, of French descent, was trading furs at the mouth of the Humber River.
 The British Quebec government granted Rousseau a license to continue his trading in 1770.
 In the late 1780s, his son Jean Baptiste Rousseau began developing a parcel of 500 acres around the trading post.
 Rousseau was living at his 'Rousseau House' when Lieutenant Governor John Graves Simcoe arrived with the first English settlers for the new settlement of York and Rousseau guided the new governor's ship into Toronto Bay (now Toronto's harbour).
 When York was first surveyed, the entire area along the Humber River was designated as a Mill Reserve (forest to be left intact for the use of the King's Sawmill.
 Rousseau refused an offer to relocate across the river to Etobicoke and left the area.
 Rousseau moved his main area of development to Ancaster, Ontario in 1795.
 The site of 'Rousseau House' is today marked by a plaque.

 By the 1880s, the mill reserve in Swansea was still unused and the area was subdivided into 'wood lots' (sections of forest to be sold to families living further away for use as timber fuel).